 - set the tone at the top to support a corporate culture that emphasizes ethical standards, professionalism, integrity, and compliance, while setting and implementing strategic goals;

-- approve corporate policies and processes that promote and maintain the integrity of the Company – in terms of accurate financial reporting, legal and ethical compliance, and relationships with customers and suppliers;
+- oversee corporate policies and processes to promote and maintain the integrity of the Company – in terms of accurate financial reporting, legal and ethical compliance, and relationships with customers and suppliers;

 Status as a Controlled Company